 As a leader, you are the crucial link that connects your company’s stakeholders with its frontline.
 Ultimately, it’s you who’s responsible for communicating their vision to your team.
 It’s you that they’ll look to for guidance, instruction and support as they work to turn that vision into a reality.
 They need to know that they can trust you.
 Because otherwise, that vision crumbles and turning your company’s goals into achievements becomes virtually impossible.

 But building trust isn’t impossible; it just takes time and effort.
-For those looking for a more in-depth guide to establishing trust in the workplace, check out our new course, Building Trust.
+For those looking for a more in-depth guide to establishing trust in the workplace, check out our course, Building Trust.
 It provides personalized, actionable methods that leaders can apply immediately to build trust that’ll last long-term.